-We observe that an arithmetic progression is a list of numbers in which each term is obtained by adding a fixed number to the preceding term except the first term.
+We observe that an arithmetic progression is a list of numbers in which each term, except the first term is obtained by adding a fixed number to the preceding term.

 This fixed number is called the common difference of the AP.